 The Razer Kaira Pro are decent for sports and fitness, though this isn't their intended use.
 They're quite bulky and aren't likely to stay in place during intense workouts, but their wireless design eliminates the risk of an audio cable snagging on something and yanking the headphones from your head.
 They feel sturdy enough to take some minor drops and bumps and have a control scheme that places all essential functions within easy reach.

 The Razer Kaira Pro are a fair choice for office use.
 They don't block out that much background chatter and leak some audio.
-If your PC doesn't have Xbox Wireless technology, you won't be able to connect to multiple devices at once, though they do support Bluetooth 5.0.
-Their roughly 20 hours of battery life should easily get you through a couple of days at work, and they feel quite comfortable, even throughout extended listening sessions.
+On the upside, you can connect them to your PC via Bluetooth, their roughly 20 hours of battery life should easily get you through a couple of days at work, and they feel quite comfortable, even throughout extended listening sessions.
 You can also remove their boom mic to give them a more casual look.

 The Razer Kaira Pro are wireless-only and can't be used on a wired connection.